syniuhin/Readily/codereview.md

 In fact, as I think about it more, tt may actually be better to drop the receiver activity at all if it's transparent.
 Instead, you can intercept the 'shared' text in the MainActivity.
 Then you can have two fragments in the main activity: one for list of recent files, one for reading text.
 You can easily switch between them in runtime

-* **?** line 93 - this is basically called a [http://en.wikipedia.org/wiki/Abstract_factory_pattern](Factory Pattern).
+* **KIND OF FIXED** line 93 - this is basically called a [http://en.wikipedia.org/wiki/Abstract_factory_pattern](Factory Pattern).
 Nice that you come up with it, I'd just propose to extract these lines into a UtilsFactory class with a static method 'createUtil' and use it there.
 * line 138 + transparent style - it's not super clear what the point of those manipulations with the view and window...
 What happens if someone will share text to your app, will this activity be transparent over whatever is visible at the moment in the other app?
 * **?** line 282 - onConfigurationChanged.
 I don't think you really need this.
 If you create two xmls for the reader_fragment and put them into normal layout folder and layout-land folder - system will do most of work for you automatically
 * **?** line 293 - I don't think you need to modify the size of activity window.
 At least if I understand everything correctly.
 Instead set the dimensions of the fragment in xml
-* line 324 - potentially move this method into ReaderFragment.
+* **FIXED** line 324 - potentially move this method into ReaderFragment.
 But, don't do any database operations on the main thread (that's what happens now).
 Come up with a service for that.
 * **FIXED** line 324 - also, it might be a better idea to do this save/update in onStop to reduce the number of db operations

 ###ChunkData.java